FredericGariepy/TCM_SEC_Notebook/Python 101/247CTF/challenges/SECURED SESSION/Description.md

 ```python
 session['flag'] = flag
 ```
-This means that our flag is stored in our session cookies.
+This means that our flag is stored in our session.